 Building social media engagement is a complex process: first, you need to post engaging content, which means asking questions, running polls, or triggering discussions.

 Social media platforms offer a bunch of features that will enable you to do all that.
-For instance, you can add interactive stickers such as quizzes or polls to your Instagram Stories.
+For instance, you can build B2B relationships and online communities through LinkedIn.
+Refer to LinkedIn B2B marketing strategies.

 Then, once that engagement is generated, you need to manage the buzz, which means replying to all comments and messages, and perhaps actively becoming involved with content that others have posted.
 It takes time and effort, but building engagement pays off in more ways than one.